 If your pancreas stops producing enough insulin, you will need to take responsibility for controlling your own blood glucose.
 Insulin therapy is designed to replace the action of the insulin your body no longer makes, and there are different types of therapy to suit different needs.

 Insulin therapy involves taking a combination of insulin that works when you eat (a 'mealtime' or 'bolus' insulin dose) and between meals and overnight (a 'basal' insulin dose).
 This can be done with multiple daily injections, or an insulin pump, and soon becomes part of your normal daily routine.

-The amount of insulin taken must be balanced with how much food you eat and how active you are.
-You need to monitor your blood glucose to decide how much insulin is required and how you are managing to control it.
+The amount of insulin you take must be balanced against how much food you eat and how active you are.
+You need to monitor your blood glucose to decide how much insulin you need, and to understand how well you are managing to control your blood glucose overall.

 target blood glucose levels you set with your healthcare

 professional is the best way to stay healthy and avoid serious